Part 2 of CarbonChain's 'High-carbon Commodities' blog series.

 Several European manufacturers have outlined their intention to shift away from coke-powered blast furnaces towards hydrogen-powered direct reduction.
 By using hydrogen generated from renewable sources, steel produced in this way can be rendered almost carbon neutral.

 - ArcelorMittal, the world’s second largest producer of steel, aims to produce hydro-powered steel by 2025 in its facility in Northern Spain.
-It also has plans for hydro-powered steel in Quebec, and in Germany.
+It also has plans for hydro-powered steel in Quebec, and in Germany, and is set to commercialize a research project 'Siderwin' that uses direct electrolysis of iron oxide.

 - Swedish multinational power company Vattenfall has decided to shoulder the burden (and emissions) of reducing iron ore, using Sweden’s excellent hydropower resources, before exporting it.
 This would otherwise be undertaken in countries reliant on coal power.